 Should you incorporate your small business?

 Are you an employee or a self-employed independent contractor?

-Free taxation seminars and other training for small business owners
+Free taxation videos and recorded webinars for small business owners

 Competing for federal government contracts - assistance for small businesses.